 If you want advice about whether to change plans or for selecting a plan if you are new to Access Health CT, you should speak to your broker to review your options and your needs.
 If you do not have a broker you can find one here.

-If eligible customers do not elect to use all Advanced Premium Tax Credit (APTC) available to them, will they still benefit from the Covered Connecticut Program?
+If eligible customers do not elect to use all Advanced Premium Tax Credits (APTCs) available to them, will they still benefit from the Covered Connecticut Program?

-No. Customers that want to participate in the Covered Connecticut Program must elect to use all APTC available to them.
-Depending on the customer’s current application status and preferences, they may not have elected to use all APTC available to them.
-Access Health CT will communicate with customers who have not updated their accounts but may benefit from the Covered Connecticut Program changes.
+No. Customers who want to participate in the Covered Connecticut Program must elect to use all APTCs available to them.
+Depending on the customer’s current application status and preferences, they may not have elected to use all APTCs available to them.
+Access Health CT will communicate with customers who have not updated their accounts but may benefit from the Covered Connecticut Program.

 Do I need to verify any of my household information after I enroll?

 Maybe.
 Access Health CT attempts to verify all reported information with third-party sources.
-If we are unable to verify some of your information, we will contact you to request your verification of certain specific information.
-You should always make sure you have accurately listed your annual household income and that you provide verification if requested to make sure you are receiving the correct amount of financial assistance during the year.
-Always remember to make updates to your income and other information right away if there are any changes during the year.
+If we are unable to verify some of your information, we will contact you to request verification of such information.
+You should always make sure you have accurately listed your annual household income and that you provide verification documentation, if requested, to make sure you receive the correct amount of financial assistance throughout the year.
+Always remember to make updates to your household income and other information right away if there are any changes during the year.